Sulley telling Mike he is scared of failure, and only because he now considers him a friend.

 The Oozma Kappa fraternity Club Group Hug was fully drawn and coloured, as well as included in the children's illustration book of Monsters University.

-The montage where Mike and Sully finally start to get into a groove, cooperating and working together, eventually waking up at 6 AM and getting ready in a symbiotic, almost choreographed routine.
+The montage where Mike and Sulley finally start to get into a groove, cooperating and working together, eventually waking up at 6 AM and getting ready in a symbiotic, almost choreographed routine.
 It just shows how well they've come to know and work with each other.

 Everything about Randall, before he decides to join ROR.
 Mike cheering him up and assuring him that his invisibility is cool.
 The scenes with him quizzing Mike for the tests, and just how happy he is to be helping.